 Fitbit Versa Lite Edition full review

-Fitbit’s onward march continues with March 2019’s raft of new products.
-Alongside the Inspire, Inspire HR and kids-focused Ace 2, the Fitbit Versa Lite is the best of the bunch, with most of what made the original Versa so good but for £50 less.
+In March, Fitbit launched a raft of new products that grew its ever popular range of fitness trackers and smartwatches.
+Alongside the Inspire, Inspire HR and kids-focused Ace 2, the Fitbit Versa Lite is the best of the bunch, with most of what made the original Versa so good but at a much lower price.

 At first glance it is practically the same design.
 Look a little closer and you can see the corners Fitbit has cut to reach the new price point and release its most affordable smartwatch yet – even if it’s mostly a fitness tracker that looks like one.